TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 ### Written tutorial:
 - Send "HDPICV.8xp" to the *archive memory* of your calculator.
 - Send "gfx16.8xp" to the *archive memory* of your calculator.
+- Send "hdlib.8xp" to the *archive memory* of your calculator.
 - Send the C libraries to the *archive memory* of your calculator: tiny.cc/clibs
 - Send all converted picture files to the *archive memory* of your calculator.
 - Refer to this troubleshooting video if you encounter any issues sending files to the calculator: